rsmease/algo-datastructures-notes/interview_topics/javascript.md

 ## 'load' vs. 'DOMContentLoaded'

-- load: images and iframe (as well as teh DOM) are ready
+- load: images and iframe (as well as the DOM) are ready
-    - Might involved additional application logic that builds at runtime
+    - Might involve additional application logic that builds at runtime
 - DOMContentLoaded: just the DOM is ready

 ## Strict Mode (review)